timlawn/timlawn.github.io/_pages/about.md

 The brain's neuromodulatory systems offer a critical opportunity to tackle these questions.
 Originating from tiny, ancient, and evolutionarily conserved nuclei deep in the brainstem, these systems act as the brain's master controllers, solving a fundamental puzzle: how does the brain's fixed structural wiring produce such a vast diversity of brain states?
 They do this by broadcasting neuromodulators across the entire brain, dynamically reconfiguring networks to meet current demands.

 ![Neuromodulatory systems coordinate the brain](/images/NMS_Yale_slide.png)
 <p style="text-align: right; font-size: 0.75em; font-style: italic; color: #666; margin-top: -10px;">Taken from a recent talk at Yale</p>

-Because of this vast influence, they naturally bridge the scales I care about (from molecular to systems-level) and their dysfunction produces the heterogeneous symptom profiles that shape the pathophysiology and treatment of disorders I study.
-By developing methods that capture individual differences in these systems, we can better understand the machinations of the brain and move toward the precision medicine approaches these patients desperately need.
+Because of this vast influence, they naturally bridge the scales I care about (from molecular to systems-level) and their (dys)function contributes to the heterogeneous symptom profiles of disorders I study.
+By developing methods that capture individual differences in these systems, we can better understand the machinations of the brain and how these go wrong clinically.
+More importantly, by approaching these problems using tools that span from the molecular (upon which drugs act) to systems-level (which we can measure non-invasively with fMRI), I hope we can provide better mechanistic stratification for treatment.

-I'm always eager to discuss these ideas, explore potential collaborations, or generally chat over a pint (or cofffee).
+I'm always eager to discuss these ideas, explore potential collaborations, or generally chat over a pint (or coffee).
 Feel free to reach out!

 ## In the Media